Why I Chose Whole Foods and GAVE UP Sugar

 In that moment, I realised something had to change.

-I looked at him and said, “Alright.
+I looked at Mark and said, “Alright.
 I’ll let you train me.
-I’ll teach you how to cook with whole foods, and you can train me.”
+I’ll teach you how to cook, and you can train me.”

 Discipline and humility.

 Those two words so aptly describe the calibre of his life.
-It was a precious season as I learned so much more about him and his sporting career.
+It was a precious season, and through it, I learned so much more about him, his mindset, and his sporting journey.

 Freedom Through Whole Foods